jupyter-server/enterprise_gateway/etc/docker/enterprise-gateway-demo/README.md

 # Connecting a client notebook
 You can use any NB2KG-enabled notebook server to hit the running docker container.
 We recommend using our [elyra/nb2kg](https://hub.docker.com/r/elyra/nb2kg/) image.

-Note: Given the size of the enterprise-gateway when combined with a YARN/Spark installation, it is recommended that you have at least 4GB of memory allocated for your docker image in order to run kernels (particularly the Toree/Scala kernel).
+Note: Given the size of the enterprise-gateway-demo when combined with a YARN/Spark installation, it is recommended that you have at least 4GB of memory allocated for your docker image in order to run kernels (particularly the Toree/Scala kernel).

 # Recognized Environment Variables
 The following environment variables are recognized during startup of the container and can be specified via docker's `-e` option.
 These will rarely need to be modified.